imrany/spindle/README.md

 - [ ] Add caching & rate limiting.
 - [ ] Support deeper recursive crawling.
 - [ ] Extract Open Graph / Twitter Card metadata.

+## Contributing

+Spindle is an open-source project that welcomes contributions from developers, designers, and users worldwide.
+We maintain a collaborative and inclusive development environment that values quality, innovation, and community feedback.

+### Ways to Contribute

+- **Code Contributions**: Bug fixes, feature implementations, and performance improvements
+- **Documentation**: API documentation, user guides, and technical specifications
+- **Testing**: Quality assurance, test case development, and bug reporting
+- **Localization**: Translation support for multiple languages and regions
+- **Community Support**: Helping users on GitHub discussions, and forums

+## License

+Spindle is released under the MIT License, providing maximum flexibility for both personal and commercial use.
+This license allows for:

+- **Commercial Use**: Deploy Spindle in commercial environments without licensing fees
+- **Modification**: Adapt and customize the codebase for specific requirements
+- **Distribution**: Share modified versions while maintaining license attribution
+- **Private Use**: Use Spindle internally without disclosure requirements

+See the [LICENSE](./LICENSE) file for complete licensing terms.